 J. Wilson (2021, p.
 51) draws an interesting distinction between 'fundamentally novel' and 'nonfundamentally novel' powers, where the former but not the latter entail strong emergence; only nonfundamentally novel powers are to be fully explained in terms of the subset strategy.
-In accordance with our overall aim to remain compatible with but not committed to theoretical reducibility, we remain neutral on whether our powers are fundamentally or nonfundamentally novel.21 Given that proviso, a higher-level entity is novel if it has novel causal powers.
+In accordance with our overall aim to remain compatible with but not committed to theoretical reducibility, we remain neutral on whether our powers are fundamentally or nonfundamentally novel.
+Given that proviso, a higher-level entity is novel if it has novel causal powers.

-But we think that her account doesn't do enough to emphasise the importance of organisation/dynamical interaction for novel causal powers.
-Novelty is related to the dynamical structure, interactions, and organisation of parts in the entity - that's what's responsible for the new entity having strictly fewer powers than those of its parts, yet being able to do things that its parts cannot do individually.
+But we think that there are two extensions to her account that our approach can give.
+Firstly, we emphasise the importance of organisation/dynamical interaction for novel causal powers, and secondly and relatedly, we connect this to cross classification.

+On the first point, it's important that novelty is related to the dynamical structure, interactions, and organisation of parts in the entity - that's what's responsible for the new entity having strictly fewer powers than those of its parts, yet being able to do things that its parts cannot do individually.